nogibjj/IDS706_Cirun_Test/README.md

 +-------------+---------------+------+-----+---------+-------+
 ```
 The database stores the information of coursera course.
 Then I build a script `db.py`, it queries the database with SQL and MySQLdb API.
 I also made it as a command line tool with Click.
 It retireve the info for a specific course or top N best courses.

+# Project 4

+Project 4 is a further step of project 3.
+It created a REST API to query the database, and build the continuous delivery pipeline with github actions.
+The REST API was created using AWS Lambda and AWS API Gateway, it will parse the input instruction and query the MySQL database.
+Then I modified the `main.yaml`, when the new change is pushed to the repo, github actions will also be triggered and push the change to AWS, thus it can automatically update the API.